 For the CPD Programs, HOME single-family focuses resources on the needs of disabled populations, as described in Strategic Plan Section 25.
 TDHCA's HOME Multifamily Development funds are often paired with competitive housing tax credits.
 Competitive housing tax credits are awarded to applicants based upon a scoring system, and one way to obtain points is by committing to set-aside at least 5% of units for Persons with Special Needs as defined by TDHCA and to set-aside at least an additional 2% of units for referrals from the COC or local homeless service provider.
 Therefore, the majority of HOME Multifamily Development funds are used, albeit indirectly, for developments set-aside units for Persons with Special Needs.
-Developments awarded HOME/NHTF Multifamily Development funds alone or in conjunction with noncompetitive housing tax credits typically do not have an incentive to set-aside units for Persons with Special Needs, unless those developments are awarded under the Persons with Disabilities set-aside, but could if promised as part of a competitive award.
+Developments awarded HOME/NHTF Multifamily Development funds alone or in conjunction with noncompetitive housing tax credits typically do not have an incentive to set-aside units for Persons with Special Needs, unless those developments are awarded under the Persons with Disabilities set-aside.